Valt25/innometrics-os-linux-agent/README.md

     `./run.sh`

-    It will run 2 processes in parallel.
-To stop both, you just need to press ctrl+c.
+    It will run 3 programs in parallel.
+To stop all, you just need to press ctrl+c.

 #### Usage